-Between 19th and 21st January, a spell of cold, still weather occurred across the south of England (Met Office).
-This allowed local emissions of nitrogen oxides (NOx) and particulate matter (PM) to build up in the region.
-Figure 6-1 shows the episode affected the East Anglia area most severely, but also spread throughout the rest of south and central England and South Wales.
 The maps in Figure 6-1 are based on the Daily Air Quality Index (DAQI) which has been designed to inform the public about levels of air pollution and provides recommended actions and health advice.
-The index is numbered 1-10 and divided into four bands, 'Low' (1) to 'Very High' (10), to provide detail about air pollution levels in a simple way.
+The index is numbered 1-10 and divided into four bands, 'Low' (1-3), 'Moderate' (4-6), 'High' (7-9) and 'Very High' (10), to provide detail about air pollution levels in a simple way.
+On the 3rd March, the Eastern zone reached the 'Very High' Daily Air Quality Index band.
+The South East, West Midlands and East Midlands all reached the 'High' banding on the same day.

-Figure 6-1 Maps Showing the DAQI between 18th and 22nd January 2016 (Source: UK-AIR)
+Figure 6-1 Maps Showing DAQI, 26th February to 5th March 2018 (Source: UK-AIR)